Skip to main content

 From the map list on the User Journeys page, you can click the ID of a map or View details to access its detail page.

-There are two sections: visualized map and flows.
+A user journey detail page has two sections: visualized map and flows.

 View visualized maps